 The easiest way to check if the sender can match the receiver resolution is to attempt to set the resolution on the sender manually.
 If you can set the resolution manually, then RGS can do it for you automatically.
 If you cannot set the resolution manually, you must modify the file xorg.conf to support the additional required resolutions.

-To test if you can match the resolution manually, establish an RGS connection with the following connection settings disabled:
+To test whether you can match the resolution manually, establish an RGS connection with the Do not change the sender display(s) setting enabled.